 They’re expensive (from around £70) and they didn’t quite work for us.
 The heel tended to slip out despite the elastic section (especially true if you’re wearing tights or smooth socks).
 That might not be a problem if the fit is very snug for you.
 The main problem, though, was that taking the sole on and off wasn’t as simple as it looks on this little video.
 Maybe we’re lazy, maybe it would get easier with use.
 They’re worth a try, though you do have to pay return postage if you want to send them back.

 We’ve used Kuhn Rikon products before, so we were glad to see they’d updated their colourful knives.
 They’re made from Japanese carbon steel with a titanium coating so they’re super-sharp.
 But the bit that makes them good for camping and picnics is that they have a safety sheath.
 No cut fingers when you scrabble in the bag to find it.
 There are paring knives, chef knives and more.
 Prices start at around £7.

 Joseph Joseph do a more expensive version that has the added bonus of a sharpener built into the sheath.
 Very useful kit for camping.

 Well, we are showing it off quite a lot.
-Mu make fold-up USB chargers for phones and tablets.
+Mu make fold-up USB plugs for phones and tablets.
 They take up no room in a handbag or backpack and you simply unfold then spin out the prongs.
 As well as single and double USB versions, there’s a ‘system’ that mean you can use your charger in any of 200 countries (Europe and the States included).
-Designed by Made in Mind, it’s claimed to be the world’s thinnest international USB charger.
+Designed by Made in Mind, it’s claimed to be the world’s thinnest international USB plug.

 Tiny and terribly useful.
 That’s the Proporta cable tidy.
 A simple magnetic clasp that keeps your headphones or charging cable neat and untangled.
 Around £4 for three.
 Simple and clever.